carlosveigadev/HTML-CSS-Capstone-Project/README.md

-# HTML and CSS capstone project.
+# HTML and CSS capstone project - [gatherings].

 >  This is a solo projects at the end of the of the Microverse Main Technical Curriculum of the HTML and CSS section.
 It's a real-world-like project, built with business specifications to improve and test the achievement of technical and soft skills gained during this section of the program.
+The main objective was to desing a The Directory of Schools Webpage inspired by Mathew Njuguna and others on behance, with a different theme.
+I choose to create a website named [gatherings] where people can meet in real life (after the COVID-19 situation) creating and sharing events in the region desired.

+**Main Page**
 ![Main Page](./app_screenshot.png)
+**Search Page**
 ![Search Page](./app_screenshot2.png)
+**Details Page**
 ![Details Page](./app_screenshot3.png)

 Additional description about the project and its features.